TakaJoki-Mike/TakaJoki-Mike/README.md

-## Hello there, you can view my TakaJoki-Mike here!
+## Hello there, you can view my portfolio here!

 ### Here are a few words about myself